WordPress/gutenberg/packages/dom/README.md

 _Returns_

--   `boolean`: Whether there is any sort of "selection" in the document.
+-   `boolean`: Whether there is any recognizable text selection in the document.

 ### focus